Print friendly version

 - Genetics Home Reference (GHR) contains information on Acquired hemophilia.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - Medscape Reference provides information on this topic.
 Click on the link to view this information.
 You may need to register to view the medical textbook, but registration is free.

 - !LINK! is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.